kevinyu0506/academic-kickstart/content/project/hero2.md

 tags = []

 # Project summary to display on homepage.
-summary = "A new epicenter converging algorithm was adapted to this new version and along with a brand new user interface."
+summary = "A newly-tuned epicenter converging algorithm was adapted to this version and also with a whole new user interface."

 # Optional image to display on homepage.
 image_preview = "HERO2.png"